Got questions about joining a work placement overseas?

 Please see a full list of what’s included and not included on our Prices page – scroll down to the relevant destination and programme.

 How far ahead do I have to apply?

-We recommend applying several months in advance so we can confirm your place on the programme and start arranging a fabulous placement.
-Contact us if you need a placement at short notice because sometimes we can arrange placements very quickly.
+We recommend applying several months in advance so we can confirm your place and start arranging a fabulous placement or internship.

 What's the application process?

 Step 1: Submit your CV and covering letter via our application form